MyCaffe/MyCaffe/INSTALL.md

 </br>
 </br>NOTE: The CudaDnnDLL project points to the file directories noted above for the cuDNN include and library files.

+<b>Note when building, select the Release/Debug and x64 configuration.</b>

 <H3>II.
 Setup Strong Names and Signing</H3>
 The <b><i>MyCaffe</i></b> project, uses the following strong name key files:
 </br>The <b>CudaControl</b> uses the <b><i>CudaControl.pfx</i></b> located in the <b><i>packages\CudaControl.0.11.6.x\lib\Net40\</i></b> directory.